-reflects \emph{the principle of pattern multiplication} in classic antenna theory~\cite{antennabook}.
-Particularly, the sinc term, arising from the continuous integral of fields within each segment, characterizes the antenna pattern of an individual cell segment.
-The latter Dirichlet sinc term stems from the discrete summation of fields across all cell segments, describing the antenna pattern of the entire segment array.
+This pattern follows the \emph{principle of pattern multiplication} in classical antenna theory~\cite{antennabook}.
+Specifically, the sinc term arises from the continuous integration of the electromagnetic field within each vapor-cell segment and therefore characterizes the element pattern of an individual segment.
+The Dirichlet sinc term arises from the discrete summation of the fields across all segments and therefore characterizes the array factor of the segmental vapor-cell structure.